 JavaScript Scope

 You came across this article because you want to understand the concept of JavaScript Scope.
-Every JavaScript Developer would have to learn this In order to apply the appropriate keywords for various instances.
+Every JavaScript developer must learn this to use the right keywords in different situations.

-Scope is the availability of functions or variables around specific code areas.
-In other words, Scope is the area in our code that contain visible functions or variables.
+Scope refers to the availability of functions or variables in specific parts of the code.
+In other words, scope is the area in our code where functions or variables are visible.

 Global scope

 A variable is global when declared at the beginning of a program or outside a function.
-When a variable is declared outside scope or block, It becomes a global variable.
-Likewise, variables used without being declared become global.
+When a variable is declared outside a scope or block, it becomes a global variable.
+Similarly, variables used without being declared also become global.

 //global scope variable